uPSKK13/HondaEcu/README.md

 For the serial to k-line converter I used the schematic below since it contained no special ICs, just common transistors and R/C components that I had laying around the house.

+A note about the circuit below, while the PL2303 is a perfectly good USB to serial converter, it does not support bit banging and is not recommended.
+If you do have one of these converters you will need to use one of the control lines for the init sequence and that complicates things.
+Just get yourself a FTDI chip, they are cheap.

 ![kline_interface_1](http://pinoutguide.com/images/upload/pinout_117944425_image.png)

 A much nicer looking k-line to serial converter that I plan on implementing next is